 Our Intent is outlined in the poster below which demonstrates some elements of science teaching and learning at Norton.

-All class enjoy at least one 60-minute Science lesson a week.
+All classes enjoy at least one 60-minute Science lesson a week.
 All teachers follow the national curriculum objectives for their year group.
 Teachers plan engaging lessons which cover the statutory objectives in meaningful ways, using outside areas where appropriate and providing opportunities for children to use a range of scientific equipment.
 Children are able to work alone, in pairs or as a part of a group.
 All age-groups are encouraged to explore science practically and work scientifically in a range of experiments and investigations.
 STEM learning activities are used to enhance the curriculum across year groups.
 Safety when using equipment is a primary focus for all staff.
 Science share mornings have given families and staff opportunities to explore and enjoy Science.